Nay_ho_tze's Medicine Musings

 weaving thread (not 'string') on nails into a 3D colour dance i called simply, mandala***

-instinctively and subconsciously responding to its inherent sacred geometry
+instinctively and subconsciously opening to its inherent sacred geometry

 even the word, mandala, no-one had ever heard before …

-i found myself explaining it to everyone who saw what i was doing
+i found myself explaining the concept to everyone who saw what i was doing

 an NHT original - thread mandala